-Mikko has been studying yoga since the early days of the millennium.
-He stepped onto the yoga mat for the first time in Helsinki, Finland while studying social sciences, pursuing a career in the media world, and burning through at least one pair of running shoes a year.
+Mikko is the co-founder of MYC.
+He has been studying yoga since the early days of the millennium and stepped onto the yoga mat for the first time in Helsinki, Finland while studying social sciences, pursuing a career in journalism and PR, and burning through at least one pair of running shoes a year.

 The first practice challenged him in an entirely new way, and he wanted to find out why.
 Mikko started his daily visits to the mat and few years later the exploration took him to Mysore, India.
-After yearly visits to the source of Ashtanga yoga Mikko has received the Level 2 teaching authorization by R. Sharath Jois at KPJAYI.
+After yearly visits to the source of Astanga yoga Mikko has received the Level 2 teaching authorization by KPJAYI.

-In addition to Sri K Pattabhi Jois and Sharath, Mikko wants to thank Lino Miele and Petri Räisänen for nurturing the foundation of his practice, and Sri OP Tiwari for enriching his experience of yoga.
+In addition to R. Sharath Jois, Mikko wants to thank Lino Miele and Petri Räisänen for nurturing the foundation of his practice, and Sri OP Tiwari and Sudhir Tiwari for enriching his experience of yoga.
 Teaching since 2003, Mikko wants to inspire the passion for the practice and to help students to be sincere rather than serious.
+After ten years in Copenhagen and running MYC since it’s opening, Mikko currently lives and teaches in Finland, and gives regular workshops and courses all over the world.
+Read more www.mikkoseppinen.com

 ”Do your practice and all is coming.” ― Sri K. Pattabhi Jois